flexcyon/docs-en/translation-es/README.md

 > You can find more info about it by clicking on the link.
 > Yes the repository name is `docs-en` but there are other languages

-For more languages, open a FR/PR.
+Para más idiomas, abra un FR/PR.
+.